 Where I live, in London, it comes into season in early April but you can usually find 'forced' rhubarb in the store or a farm shop from the early February onwards.

-Yes, you can use frozen.
-It may release a little more liquid than fresh, but will still be sweet and delicious!
+Yes, you can use frozen rhubarb.
+It may release a little more liquid than fresh, but will still be sweet, tart and delicious!

-It's vegan as we use coconut oil rather than butter, and can be gluten free if you use certified oats.
+It's a vegan crisp as we use coconut oil rather than butter, and can be gluten free if you use certified oats.

 🍽 More tasty desserts

-Find tasty desserts for winter such as my warming spiced poached pears and rice pudding with oat milk or summer treats to cool you down with my easy mango sorbet.
+Find so many tasty desserts for winter such as my warming spiced poached pears and honey flapjacks, or summer treats to cool you down with my mango sorbet without ice cream maker and apple juice popsicles.
 Some recent recipes to enjoy:

 📖 Recipe